pipelight/doc.pipelight/guide/triggers/definition.md

 :::

-## Prerequesits
+## Prerequesites

 In order to enable pipelight triggers these commands have to be executed somewhere inside your project directory.

 ::: warning Triggers are opt-in

-The configuration file was initially polled to enable required triggers.
-But this has raised crucial concurrency issues.
-Until there is a fix, this feature is disabled and ** triggers have to be explicitly enabled from the command line**.
+Triggers have to be explicitly enabled from the command line.

 :::